iDrink Bean's Coffee

 Have an espresso

 Beans is a fab spot to sit down and have a cuppa.
 Ijaz or one of his team is happy to make you a nice strong espresso.
-Maybe the best coffee we’ve had in Colombo!
-Or buy some beans to take home, it is 1300lkr per box of beans.
+This may be the best coffee we’ve had in Colombo!
+Or buy some to take home, it is ~2,000LKR for a pack of freshly roasted beans.